JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 # Setting up Framework Dependency in Xcode

-The `SharedCode` build generates iOS frameworks for the use with the Xcode project.
+The `SharedCode` build generates iOS frameworks for use with the Xcode project.
 All frameworks are in the `SharedCode/build/bin` folder.
-It creates *debug* and *release* version for every framework target.
-We configured the build to have two targets:
+It creates a *debug* and *release* version for every framework target.
+We have configured the build to have two targets:
 - `iOS` for an arm64 iOS device
 - `iOSx64` for the iOS emulator